thewebchameleon/Template.MVC/README.md

 - Cookie authentication (cookies are not persisted) using authorization with permissions.
 - Passwords are hashed using [BCrypt](https://github.com/BcryptNet/bcrypt.net).
 - Users are locked out after a configurable amount of invalid attempts.
-- All form posts are marked with an `ValidateAntiForgeryToken` attribute.
+- All form posts are marked with a `[ValidateAntiForgeryToken]` attribute.

 ### Sessions
 - Sessions are recorded to the database and be viewed in detail.